I bit my lip. “Maybe we should move back to Perth and buy a house,” I suggested to Dave.

 When we trust the decisions we make and don’t keep second-guessing ourselves we can feel more confident in the decisions we do make.

 When you make a decision, agree with yourself that this is your final course of action and what will be will be.
 Don’t keep running through your mind whether you’ve made the right decision – accept that it was the right decision at the time.

 If you end up making the wrong decision, rather than feeling down about it, look at it as a learning curve and takeaway what you’ve learnt and apply it to the next decision you make.

 Kicking self-doubt in the butt

-Dave and I didn’t end up buying that house, nor do we have a baby on the way.
-We might do those things one day, but we’ve decided that that’s not where we are in our lives at the moment.
+Dave and I didn’t end up buying that house.
+We might do that one day, but we’ve decided that that’s not where we are in our lives at the moment.

 We’ve also decided that the freedom of working for ourselves is not something we’re quite willing to give up just yet, even if it does bring with it its own uncertainty.